Connecticut Family Survey: What Parents Are Saying About Child Care, Housing, and More

 The Connecticut RAPID Survey Team

-This survey is part of the RAPID Survey Project led by Dr. Philip Fisher and Cristi Carman at Stanford’s Center on Early Childhood.
+This survey is part of the RAPID Survey Project led by Dr. Philip Fisher and Cristi Carman at the Stanford Center on Early Childhood.

 The Connecticut RAPID Survey work is guided by an advisory committee consisting of: